Any business that wants to succeed in today’s competitive marketplace needs to collect and act upon customer feedback.

 Not all customers will be open to leaving public and detailed feedback via comments or mentions on social media.
 Some people prefer to keep their opinions anonymous.
 That’s why you must have surveys.

-If you want to conduct short surveys to ask one question or conduct a brief poll, with the purpose of getting responses from your active customers right from your website or app and in your responses to customers (along with the request for direct feedback), a nice tool to use is Qualaroo.
+You can conduct short surveys to ask one question or conduct a brief poll, with the purpose of getting responses from your active customers right from your website or app and in your responses to customers (along with the request for direct feedback) or measure NPS, CES or CSAT.

-But in case you want to create a longer survey to be sent out via email, using social media or web, one of the easiest and most popular ways to do it is Survey Monkey.
-Survey Monkey also offers you the most popular templates to base your survey depending on your case and purposes.
+You can also create a longer survey to be sent out via email, using social media or web.
+Lots of survey tool providers offer the most popular templates to base your survey depending on your case and purposes.

 In order to make up a survey that the customers will actually complete, you should follow this guideline: